A valid fetch call may return a 200 OK status on the network tab but trigger a browser error:

 on the requested resource.

-SOP is a browser security rule that restricts how JavaScript on one origin can interact with resources from another origin.
-An origin is defined by three things:
+Same-Origin Policy (SOP) is the browser security mechanism that restricts how JavaScript on one origin interacts with resources from another.
+An origin is the combination of:

 | Component | Example |